gausby/ecoule/documentation/building-an-ecoute-transformer.md

-Building an Écoute Transformer
+Building an Écoule Transformer
 ==============================
-The following example is a minimal implementation of an Écoute transformer.
+The following example is a minimal implementation of an Écoule transformer.

     function Transformer (config) {
         config = config || {};